GarrettS/OpenSourceLearning/README.md

 ** Community **
 Users join communities.
 Each community publishes a feed.
 Joining a community subscribes the user to that feed.
-User publishes moments to the community feed.
+User publishes "moments" to the community feed.
 Other users can comment on the moment.
+Communities are multilingual and have built-in translation tools (useful for language learning).
+Communities support publishing audio and video.

+** Video Storage ** Video can be stored on the user's local device (free), our cloud, or a third party service (youtube, etc) (free).